Leon Reservoir 2018 Survey Report (PDF 835.8 KB)

 Management History

-Sport fish in the reservoir include Largemouth Bass, White Crappie, Black Crappie, Channel Catfish, Flathead Catfish, and White Bass.
+Sport fish in the reservoir include Largemouth Bass, White Crappie, Channel Catfish, and White Bass.
 Hydrilla was first documented in the 2010 vegetation survey and was mechanically removed in one northeastern cove; additional areas containing miniscule patches of hydrilla were not treated.
-From 2014-2018, hydrilla was monitored annually, and it did not cause any access problems.
-The most recent stocking (Florida Largemouth Bass) occurred in 2019.
+Hydrilla has remained in low coverage in the reservoir.
+The most recent stocking (Lonestar Bass) occurred in May 2023.

 Fish Community

-- Prey species: Gizzard Shad, Threadfin Shad, Bluegill, and Longear Sunfish comprised most of the forage base for the predator assemblage.
-Redear Sunfish, Green Sunfish, and Warmouth were also present.
-Size structures and relative abundance of prey species appeared suitable to support sport fish populations.
+- Prey species: Threadfin Shad, Bluegill, Gizzard Shad and Longear Sunfish comprised most of the forage base for sport fishes.
+Gizzard Shad catch declined over the survey period, whereas Bluegill increased.
+Relative abundance of prey species appeared suitable to support sport fish populations.

-- White bass: Since 2011, total catch and catch rates of legal White Bass have fluctuated in gill netting surveys.
-All fish in the 2019 sample were ≥stock-length.
+- White Bass: Total catch of legal White Bass have fluctuated in gill netting surveys.
+All fish in the 2023 sample were ≥ stock-length.
 The population appeared to produce ample quality-length fish to be used by anglers.

-- Largemouth bass: Largemouth Bass relative abundance fluctuated from 2014-2018.
-Catch of legal-length fish increased compared to previous surveys.
-Like previous surveys, most individuals captured in the surveys from 2014-2018 had suboptimal body condition (mean relative weights ≤90).
-Mean age at legal length in 2016 was 2.0 years and 2.7 years in 2018.
+- Largemouth Bass: Largemouth Bass relative abundance declined in 2022 compared to the previous two surveys.
+However, the catch of legal-length fish was similar compared to previous surveys.
+Like previous surveys, most individuals captured in the 2022 survey had suboptimal body condition (mean relative weights ≤90).
 Prevalence of Florida Largemouth Bass alleles have increased since 2006 which may be a result of recent stockings.

 - Crappie: Both White Crappie and Black Crappie were present in the reservoir, but White Crappie have traditionally been more abundant.
-Total combined catch of White and Black Crappie has been low and has substantially declined since 2014.
-Catches of legal-length (i.e., ≥10in.) individuals were low, and rates were similar between the 2016 and 2018 surveys.
-The reduced catch suggested recruitment of cohorts was poor since the prior survey.
+The combined catch of crappie increased compared to the previous survey.
+Combined catches of legal-length (i.e., ≥10in.) individuals were low but nearly double the prior two surveys.
 Body conditions of crappie were adequate (mean relative weights >90).

 Management Strategies

-- Electrofishing will be conducted to monitor Largemouth Bass and prey in fall 2022.
+- Monitor Largemouth Bass and prey by electrofishing in fall 2026.

-- Trap netting will be used in fall 2022 to monitor White Crappie and Black Crappie.
+- Trap netting will be used in fall 2026 to monitor White Crappie and Black Crappie by trap netting.

 Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-5 Inland Fisheries Division Monitoring and Management Program